-Peter Loakes ‘3D300’ which isn’t run every year, but will be on 11 May 2019 is another true Wessex event: a 300km hilly ride starting in West Stafford near Dorchester, heading West through Axminster and on into Mid Devon, down to the sea for an ice cream, and then back through Lyme Regis.
+Peter Loakes ‘3D300’ which isn’t run every year, but will be on Saturday 8th June 2019 is another true Wessex event: a 300km hilly ride starting in West Stafford near Dorchester, heading West through Axminster and on into Mid Devon, down to the sea for an ice cream, and then back through Lyme Regis.
+To enter, click here.

 Also available as a ‘perm’ that can be ridden anytime: here

 - 600km: The Brimstone (named after the butterfly sometimes seen on the ride, and known for being often found alone, and far from a food source).
 This year it is being run on Saturday and Sunday 25th and 26th May, to enter, click here.
-For the perm version, which is known as the Hellfire
+For the perm version, which is known as the Hellfire click here

 …and it is famous in long distance cycling circles for being one of the hardest and most rewarding SR series in the calendar.